saera-chun-hud/hud-palettes/README.md

 ## Installation

-You can install the current version of hud_palettes from github with:
+You can install the current version of hud.palettes from github with:

 (eventually, to be moved to hud-govt-nz)